revoxhere/duino-coin/blog.md

 ***

+## 16.11.2019: Network offline

+Duino Coin network will be offline until serveo will come back online (they need to fix some phishing issues). <br>
+Serveo dev declares that after it will be fixed it should work stable then. <br>
+As an apology to this inconvinience, every user that was active in the last 2 weeks will receive 5 DUCO. <br>

+***

 ## 10.11.2019: Version 0.6.5 released!
 Colored PC Miner, re-designed Wallet and much more in Alpha 6.5! <br>
 More info here: [releases/tag/alpha-0.6.5](https://github.com/revoxhere/duino-coin/releases/tag/alpha-0.6.5)